derekntnguyen/.dotfiles/README.md

 # .dotfiles
-Repository to store settings and configuration files.
+Repository to store settings and configuration files for different apps.